AntonGrn/hybrid-encryption/README.md

 # Hybrid Encryption
 Distribute symmetric AES keys using asymmetric encryption (PKI)

-Symmetric encrypition (AES with CBC) and message authentication (MAC).
+Symmetric encryption (AES with CBC) and message authentication (MAC).
 Unique secret keys are distributed using asymmetric encryption (RSA) at the initialization of each TCP session

 **GOAL:**    Use symmetric cryptography (AES) for the client-server communication.</br>